 Smooooth: New Zealand

-The Kiwi accent was named the sexiest in the WORLD this year and if you’ve ever heard Marlon Williams sing, Jemaine Clement speak or watched the film The Breaker Upperers (hilarious, watch it!) then it will come as no surprise.
+The Kiwi accent was named the sexiest in the WORLD in 2019 and if you’ve ever heard Marlon Williams sing, Jemaine Clement speak or watched the film The Breaker Upperers (hilarious, watch it!) then it will come as no surprise.
 English is one of the three official languages in New Zealand, as well as Te Reo Māori and New Zealand Sign Language.
 While Kiwi and Aussie accents can sometimes be mistaken, the New Zealand accent evolved thanks to the first settlers from the south-east of England, who brought with them softer-sounding vowels.
 So smooth!

 I don’t know if it’s the lisp, but to me the Spanish accent is hotter than a spicy chorizo.
 While there are more than 400 million Spanish speakers and 21 countries have Spanish as their official language, the accent in Spain is unique and varies from region to region.
 Fun fact: Many Spanish words are also influenced by Arabic from when Arab armies conquered the Iberian Peninsula in 711AD.